-During the years ended December 31, 2016 and 2015, the Company determined there were several indicators of potential impairment of the carrying value of the Company's long-lived assets.
+During the years ended December 31, 2017 and 2016, the Company determined there were several indicators of potential impairment of the carrying value of the Company's long-lived assets.
 The indicators of impairment were as follows:

-- Recurring losses, negative working capital and an accumulated deficit as at December 31, 2016 \$327,692,872 (2015 - \$303,877,482).
+- Recurring losses, negative working capital and an accumulated deficit as at December 31, 2017 \$344,526,362 (2016 - \$327,692,872).

 As a result of the indicators above, impairment tests were carried out on the Company's cash generation units, whereby the Company's Stevia operations and the Company's Monk Fruit operations are both separate CGU's.
-The impairment test resulted in \$2,268,813 and (2015 - \$1,894,251) impairment expense recognized in net loss for the years ended December 31, 2016 and 2015.
-The impairment charges recorded in 2016 and 2015 were items of plant and equipment that are not in use, redundant, or abandoned as they are not generating cash inflows.
-The carrying values of these idle assets were fully impaired to \$ nil as at December 31, 2016.
+The impairment test resulted in \$nil (2016 - \$2,277,367) of impairment expense recognized in net loss for the years ended December 31, 2017 and 2016.
+The impairment charges recorded in 2016 were items of plant and equipment that are not in use, redundant, or abandoned as they are not generating cash inflows.
+The carrying values of these idle assets were fully impaired to \$nil as at December 31, 2016.
+The impairment charge recorded in 2017 was related to the Anhui provincial government's rescindment of land use rights for a parcel of land adjacent to Runhai that Runhai has no plans to utilize.

-Notes to the Consolidated Financial Statements Years Ended December 31, 2016 and 2015 (Expressed in Canadian Dollars)
+Notes to the Consolidated Financial Statements Years Ended December 31, 2017 and 2016 (Expressed in Canadian Dollars)